Difference AT and other…2 Dec 2010

 Alexander Technique teachers only consider a solution to be a truly successful one if the body benefits from it as a whole.
 There is no advantage if only a part of the body (the lower back) benefits while at the same time other parts of the body are negatively affected.

 Another difference is that the Alexander Technique teacher does not strive to treat a specific part of the body to make it better.
 If someone comes to us with back problems or wrist problems we do not treat those specific areas.
 At least, not without taking the patterns of the whole body and mind into consideration.
 Naturally, providing treatment for a specific body part may well be necessary, but this is not what Alexander Technique teachers are trained to do.
-We teach someone to recoordinate the movement patterns of their whole body as a result of which:
+We teach someone to recoordinate the movement patterns of their whole body and mind as a result of which:

-• unhealthy habitual patterns are altered
+• unhealthy habitual patterns (both physical and mental) are altered

-• excessive tension is reduced
+• excessive tension is reduced, more balance regained

 • some muscles no longer need to work so hard, while other weak muscles indirectly and imperceptibly become stronger